owanturist/react-impulse/README.md

   state: State
 }> = React.memo(({ state }) => {
   // the component will re-render once the `count` is greater than 5
-  // and once the `count` is less than 5 const isMoreThanFive = useInnerWatch(() => state.count.getState() > 5)
+  // and once the `count` is less or equal to 5 const isMoreThanFive = useInnerWatch(() => state.count.getState() > 5)

   return (